 This is my favourite quick test because it requires zero equipment beyond your ears and another coin.
 Balance the Silver Eagle on your fingertip and tap it with a second coin (or a pen).
 A genuine .999 silver coin rings with a clear, sustained, high-pitched tone that lasts 3-5 seconds.
 It's a beautiful sound once you've heard it.

 A fake — especially one made from plated base metal — produces a dull thud or a short, flat tone that dies immediately.
 Even silver-plated fakes sound wrong because the core material dampens the resonance.
-There are smartphone apps that analyse the frequency if you want to be more precise, but honestly, once you've heard a few genuine eagles ring, your ear is a reliable instrument.
+For precision, use a smartphone app like Pingcoin (free, iOS and Android) or CoinTrust.
+These apps perform a fast Fourier transform on the recorded sound and compare frequency peaks against a database of known coins.
+A genuine Silver Eagle rings at approximately 5,900–6,300 Hz.
+A steel-core fake hits 8,000–12,000 Hz with sustain under half a second.
+The difference is not subtle.

 The Magnet Test

 Silver is diamagnetic, meaning it actually weakly repels magnets.
 If you slide a strong neodymium magnet down the surface of a genuine Silver Eagle tilted at 45 degrees, the magnet slides slowly, as if dragging through honey.
-This is called the "magnet slide" test.
+This is called the "magnet slide" test and it works because of eddy current braking in the highly conductive silver.

 If the magnet sticks to your coin, it's fake — the core contains iron or steel.
 If the magnet slides off like it would on glass, the core may be copper, brass, or aluminium rather than silver.
-Only the slow, syrupy slide indicates a silver or silver-like density material.
+Only the slow, syrupy slide indicates a silver or silver-like conductivity material.
+One caveat: copper is also diamagnetic and shows a similar slide effect, so this test alone doesn't prove silver content — combine it with weight and the ping test for reliability.

 The Type II and Type III Redesign

 In 2021, the U.S. Mint released the Type II Silver Eagle with a new reverse design by Emily Damstra.
 Counterfeiters were slow to adapt, and many early fakes of the new design were laughably bad.
 But by mid-2022, decent Type II fakes were already circulating.
+NGC publicly documented a counterfeit 2023 Silver Eagle in their Counterfeit Detection series, confirming that the new design is now being targeted at production scale.
 The same authentication principles apply — weight, dimensions, detail quality, ping, and reeding are your best tools regardless of design type.

 Where Fakes Show Up Most